The Law

 The Competition Rule - Telecommunications

-Anti-competitive conduct in the telecommunications industry is regulated by Part XIB TPA in addition to Part IV.
+Anti-competitive conduct in the telecommunications industry is regulated by Part XIB CCA in addition to Part IV.
 Section 151AJ(2) provides:

 ‘A carrier or carriage service provider engages in anti-competitive conduct if the carrier or carriage service provider: